GunaShekar02/freelantzer/README.md

 # FreelanTZer

-- FreelanTZer is a Decentralized Application built on top of the Tezos Network.
+- FreelanTZer is a Decentralized Application for freelancers built on top of the Tezos Network.
 - It enables users to post jobs, and deposit the stipend amount at the time of listing the job, which is then stored in the contract.
 - Candidates may apply for the job with their accounts.
 - The job owner will then select candidates suitable for the role.